What is wage garnishment?

 A creditor that is entitled to money owed them will petition the court to garnish a debtor’s wages if they feel there is no other way to receive their payments.
 This may include a small claim that was taken to court, it could be child support payments or a student loan payment.
 There must be a court order in all cases of debt collection except if the person owes taxes to the Canada Revenue Agency.
 The government does not need to petition the court system to receive what it is owed.

 When wages are garnished, the debtor will have their wages confiscated and given to the court.
 The court then pays the creditor directly.
 The court is a middleman in the process.
 The debtor’s employer, also known as the garnishee, it a middleman as well.
 Both are steps the connect the debtor to the creditor.
-Basically, the creditor has proven to the court that the debtor is an irresponsible person who refuses to pay his or her debts.
+Basically, the creditor has proven to the court that a debtor is an irresponsible person who refuses to pay his or her debts.
 The court must find the debtor guilty of owing the money, and will then begin the process of garnishing the debtor’s wages.
-Paperwork concerning the amount of the employee’s wages to be withheld is sent to the employer.
+Paperwork concerning the number of the employee’s wages to be withheld is sent to the employer.

 Once the employer receives the amount, the employer will start withholding that amount from the employee, the debtor.
 That weekly amount will be sent to the court for debt payment.
 From there, the court will pay the creditor.
 This will continue until the debt is paid, or the garnishment is discontinued.

 The garnishment has some limitations so that the debtor is not working to pay off the garnishment alone without being able to pay other debts like rent and food.
 There are monetary limits on how much can be taken from the employee’s check.
 As part of the court process, the debtor will have to provide the court with his or her financial records including how much income they earn.
 The garnishment can be up to 30% of the debtor’s income.
-The amount taken by the courts further depends on whether the debtor has dependants or not.
+The amount taken by the courts further depends on whether the debtor has dependents or not.

 Rules for employers